theseanl/tscc/README.md

 Closure compiler is capable of minifying modern javascript up to ECMASCRIPT 2019.
 If you only support modern environments, you can set closure compiler output langauge to ES6 or higher, it will provide smaller output in general.

+In order to enable sourcemaps, enable `compilerOptions.sourceMap` flag in `tsconfig.json`.
+Then TSCC will configure closure compiler to emit appropriate sourcemaps.

 Although TSCC tries to hide CC specifics as much as it can, it's good to have some knowledge on it:
  - Read the [official documentation](https://developers.google.com/closure/compiler/) in order to get used to some notions used.
  - Not all code works directly with closure compiler (even if it is well-annotated).
 Read about [compiler assumptions](https://github.com/google/closure-compiler/wiki/Compiler-Assumptions) from their wiki; Basically, you should not use some dynamic nature of JS (the bad part!).
 Below are some common situations.